 Potato gnocchi are slightly plumper and light in taste considering that there’s potato in the dough.

 However, I find that cavatelli tend to have a firmer shape and more of an al dente bite to the cooked noodles.

-There are a few simple ingredients that go into making homemade cavatelli!
+There are a few simple ingredients that go into making this homemade pasta recipe.

-You start by placing some flour on a work surface.
-Then simply make a well in the centre and pour about 1/4 cup of water and olive oil in the hollow centre.
+You start by placing the flour and salt in your mixing bowl and make a well in the centre.
+Then pour about 3/4 cup of water and the olive oil in the hollow centre.

 Mind you, you can take a short nap as well if you like while the dough rests.
 No judgements here!

 When ready to roll and shape the pasta, cut the dough into 8 equal pieces.

 Work with one piece at a time while keeping the remaining dough covered with a clean kitchen cloth.

 There’s no need to flour your work surface.
 This actually impedes the process.